clementchadebec/Data_Augmentation_with_VAE-DALI/README.md

 # Data Augmentation with Variational Autoencoders and Manifold Sampling

-This repository is the official implementation of Data Augmentation with Variational Autoencoders and Manifold Sampling
+This repository is the official implementation of Data Augmentation with Variational Autoencoders and Manifold Sampling.
+This repository can be used to reproduce the results presented in the paper.

+**Update**: This method is added to the software Pyraug available [here](https://github.com/clementchadebec/pyraug).
+This software allows to use the method very easily on your own data.
+Check this out!

 ## Requirements